uberparagon/mgn/readme.rst

 topintersections
 -----------------

-This module computes top intersections. `Read the quick-start guide`_.
+This module computes top intersections. `Read the documentation <https://rawgit.com/uberparagon/mgn/master/topintersections/_build/html/index.html>`__.

-.. _Read the quick-start guide: https://raw.githubusercontent.com/uberparagon/mgn/master/topintersections/_build/index.html

 To see if it is installed, try: ::